PioneeringTechLab/laravel-support/README.md

 Default is `email`.

+### ALLOW_APPLICATION_NAME_OVERRIDE

+Determines whether the name of the application reported in the message can be overridden by a request input value with the name of
+`application_name`.

+If this is set to `true`, it can promote the creation of a central support request system that allows the user to pick the application where the issue arose, for example.

+Default value is `false`.

 ### SEND_COPY_TO_SUBMITTER

 Boolean that describes whether the submitter should receive a copy of the message that was sent.